 - Housing values can be predicted based on the prices of houses that have been sold in the current year.
 The sale price of homes sold along with information about the number of bedrooms, distance to schools, proximity to major highways, average income, and crime counts can be used to predict sale prices of similar homes.

 - Land use types can be classified using training data and a combination of raster layers, including multiple individual bands, and products such as NDVI.

 - Given information on the blood lead levels of children and the tax parcel ID of their homes, combined with parcel-level attributes such as age of home, census-level data such as income and education levels, and national datasets reflecting toxic release of lead and lead compounds, the risk of lead exposure for parcels without blood lead level data can be predicted.
 These risk predictions could drive policies and education programs in the area.

 Training a model

 The first step in using the Forest-based Classification and Regression tool is training a model for prediction.
-Training builds a forest that establishes a relationship between explanatory variables and the Variable to Predict.
+Training builds a forest that establishes a relationship between explanatory variables and the Variable to Predict parameter.
 Whether you choose the Train only option or train and predict, the tool begins by constructing a model based on the Variable to Predict parameter and any combination of the Explanatory Training Variables, Explanatory Training Distance Features (available with an Advanced license), and Explanatory Training Rasters (available with a Spatial Analyst license) parameters.
-The tool then evaluates the performance of that model and provides additional diagnostics.
+The tool evaluates the performance of the model created and provides additional diagnostics.